Q1 2024 - Q1 2025

 Background

-Nimbus Design System was meant to be the “single source of truth” for design & development, but without governance it became fragmented, inconsistent, and hard to trust.
+Nimbus Design System was intended to be a single source of truth for design and development.
+In practice, the lack of governance caused it to fragment over time, making it inconsistent, bloated, and increasingly difficult to trust.

 Core problem